-D. THE DIFFERENCE BETWEEN "ASSIGNMENT" AND "LICENSING" OF KNOW-HOW

-The owner of the know-how can dispose of it in either one of two ways: by assigning it to another person, or by licensing its use.
-In the case of assignment the owner of the know-how will transmit both the know-how and the ownership of the know-how to another person.
+D. THE DIFFERENCE BETWEEN "ASSIGNMENT" AND "LICENSING" OF KNOW-HOW assignment the owner of the know-how will transmit both the know-how and the ownership of the know-how to another person.
 In its capacity as the new owner, this other person will be subject to no limitations as to how it may use or dispose of the know-how, whereas the previous owner will no longer be able to exploit it.
 The legal effect of the assignment contract is usually strengthened by means of a non-competition clause that binds the assignor until the know-how becomes public knowledge.